Scarlet Finale! (Demo)

 The boy collapsed against the floor.

-“I don’t think you can hear me anymore, but know this: if you keep going around involved in ridiculous things like this, then I won’t miss again.”
+“I don’t think you can hear me anymore, but know this: if you keep going around involved in ridiculous things like these, then I won’t miss again.”

 The brunette glared at the black haired boy and spoke in an annoyed tone.